Data Governance Manager

 You will champion the management of data through data quality, ownership and governance processes, while maintaining metadata and supporting regulatory compliance.
 As a subject matter expert, you will guide best practices and play a key role in mentoring colleagues.
 You will also manage and support a junior data quality analyst, helping them grow and thrive in their role.

 We are on an exciting journey to modernise the way we use and work with data in the Society.
-This is fantastic opportunity for someone who is passionate about enabling the business with robust data and ensuring it is managed in the right way; this is you chance to shine and make a meaningful impact in a supportive and forward‑thinking environment.
+This is a fantastic opportunity for someone who is passionate about enabling the business with robust data and ensuring it is managed in the right way; this is your chance to shine and make a meaningful impact in a supportive and forward‑thinking environment.

 Responsibilities